 Why Sportsbooks Want You To Microbet

 The more bets you make, the more chance the sportsbook has to let their built-in edge grind against your bankroll.
-If you are a basketball fan and you’re just betting your favorite team to win on the moneyline each game, the sportsbook has a 4% edge on you that they exercise once every couple days.
+If you are a baseball fan and you’re just betting the standard MLB odds and MLB props, the sportsbook has a 4% edge on you that they exercise once every couple days.
 If they can convince you to try microbetting while you watch the game, they can now leverage their house edge many times during the game.
 Sportsbooks thrive on volume.
 They would love to turn you into a high frequency trading machine.
 They’d love to see you betting on every little facet of a game.

 Traditionally, bettors like instant gratification in their wagers.
 They prefer to know if they’ve won or lost quickly, rather than sweat out the result for three hours.
 We’ve seen that with the popularity of First Inning wagers in MLB (YRFI/NRFI) as well as First To Score X in basketball.
 In that sense, microbetting could take off with the American bettor.